codefresh-io/codefresh-onprem-helm/codefresh/README.md

   enabled: true
   # -- Set the ingressClass that is used for the ingress.
   # Default `nginx-codefresh` is created from `ingress-nginx` controller subchart
+  # If you specify a different ingress class, disable `ingress-nginx` subchart (see below)
   ingressClassName: nginx-codefresh
   tls:
     # -- Enable TLS